Puberty: Teen Girl

 As your teenager begins to struggle for independence and control, many changes may happen.
 Here are some of the issues that your teen may experience during these years:

-She wants independence from parents.
+She wants independence from her parents.

 Peer influence and acceptance is very important.